vlajos/vlajos.github.io/_posts/2015-06-16-ghostscript-pdf-concatenate.md

 excerpt: "Using ghostscript to manipulate PDF files."
 ---
 This issue started without any extra notice.
-Customer service notified us that the labels were not uploaded.
+Customer service notified us that labels were not uploaded.
 Basically we receive the labels from our logistic partners, we print them out and apply them to the parcels we send out.
 And there is also a small step in the system where we concatenate the label batches to bigger files in order to make the printing easier for our collegues.